-- Why do workers delete tasks from the queue if they're unable to process them?

-- Can I call a task by name?

-- Can I get the task id of the current task?

-- Can I specify a custom task id?

 - Can I use decorators with tasks?

 - Can I use natural task ids?

 - Can I run a task once another task has finished?

 - Can I cancel the execution of a task?

 - Why aren't my remote control commands received by all workers?

 - Can I send some tasks to only some servers?

 - Can I disable prefetching of tasks?

 - Can I change the interval of a periodic task at runtime?

 - Does Celery support task priorities?

-- Should I use retry or acks_late?
+- Should I use retry or acks\late?

 - Can I schedule tasks to execute at a specific time?

 - Can I safely shut down the worker?

 - Can I run the worker in the background on [platform]?

 - Django

 - What purpose does the database tables created by django-celery-beat have?

 - What purpose does the database tables created by django-celery-results have?

 - Windows

 - Does Celery support Windows?